solarwinds/nova/README.md

 The Nova UI coding Style Guide can be found [here](./docs/STYLE_GUIDE.md#style-guide).

-## Structure
+## Project Structure

-Nova UI consists of three packages:
+Nova UI consists of three packages within a single monorepo:

 * [Bits](./packages/bits/README.md#bits-overview) - A set of atomic components to be used as building blocks for applications and more complex components.
 Exception - **convenience components** - prototypes of composite components, that are meant